 - Most non-life insurers have not registered Ultimate Beneficial Owners (UBOs).
 This means that these relations cannot be screened against a sanction list, which conflicts with the SL.

 - Few or no screenings are taking place after updates of the sanction lists.

 - Insurers update lists only periodically, and not when actual changes are made to the lists.
 This leads to periods in time where customers are accepted who are on a sanction list.

 - Insurers often assume that other parties in the chain are taking the required measures, without checking and controlling if these parties are in fact doing so.

 - Knowledge about the sanction legislation is insufficient in a large part of the industry.

-CEO at FRISS Jeroen Morrenhof recognizes these findings, and indicates: “With an adequate risk assessment and screening it is possible to avoid an excess as well as a lack of compliance measures.
+Product manager at FRISS Roland Schreppers; “With an adequate risk assessment and screening it is possible to avoid an excess as well as a lack of compliance measures.
 Besides that, it is important to screen your entire portfolio on a regular basis.”